The Sweet Briar Outdoor Program

 Every Wednesday, come Indoor Rock Climbing or Kayaking in the pool with us!

-Here are some of our unique trips this fall (more will be added soon, keep checking back):
+Here are some of our unique trips this Spring!

 This trip began as a day hike, then turn into an overnight, and each year participants have asked for more!
-This year, join John Casteen, creative writing professor, and Outdoor Program instructors on a three-day, two-night retreat in Shenandoah National Park.
-We will be staying in beautiful cabin nestled in the woods where we’ll make stew together and spend our days hiking, connecting to place, reflecting and writing.
+This year, join John Casteen, Creative Writing Professor, and Outdoor Program Instructors on a three-day, two night retreat in Shenandoah National Park.
+We will be staying in beautiful cabin nestled in the woods where we'll make stew together and spend our days hiking, connecting to place, reflecting and writing.
 This trip is open to writers and non-writers.
-Don’t miss out, the trip fills up fast, so make sure you reserve your spot by signing up in the Outdoor Program Office and attending the Mandatory Informational Meeting!
+Don't miss out, the trip fills up fast, so make sure you reserve your spot by signing up in the Outdoor Program Office and attending the Mandatory Informational Meeting!